MetricH/heka-health-plugin/README.md

 ## Getting the data

-The collected data is unified in single format and sent to the webhook url configured while registering the app on our dashboard.
+The collected data is unified in a single format and sent to the webhook URL configured while registering the app on our dashboard.

+## FAQs

+**Q.** If the user denies Apple Healthkit permission, it doesn't show any error and connects.
+Shouldn't it prevent connecting and show an error message about permission not granted?

+**Ans.** Unfortunately, Apple Healthkit provides no way to detect if a user has granted permission or not due to privacy reasons.
+The queries that get data from Healthkit don't return an error and rather return an empty list if permissions are not granted.
+We think the best way to handle this is to ask users to make sure permissions are granted from the health app if data is not getting synced.